felipe-loka/poll-api/README.md

 ## Getting Started

-This project uses [pnpm](https://pnpm.io/) as the package manager, so this must be installed in your machine in order to start contributing to this project.
+This project uses [pnpm](https://pnpm.io/) as the package manager, so this must be installed in your machine to start contributing to this project.

-Several helpful script are present in the `package.json` file, such as: create the infrastructure needed (MySQL database), run tests, run locally the code, build the code...
+Several helpful scripts are present in the `package.json` file, such as: creating the infrastructure needed (MySQL database), running tests, running the code, build the code...

 A step-by-step guide on how to run this project is the following: